 In order to log into the MariaDB server to run SQL commands, you can run the command:

-> sudo mysql
+> sudo mariadb

 If the above command doesn’t work, then you can run this command instead:

-> sudo mysql -u root -p
+> sudo mariadb -u root -p

 > mariadb> CREATE DATABASE exampledb DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;